 http://Pi-Hole IP Address/admin/

-- Now, we need to Login to our Router and then Navigate to DNS Settings.
+- At this moment we need to log in to our Router, then Navigate to DNS Settings.

-- Then we need to enter the Pi-Hole IP Address to our Router Primary DNS Address.
+- After that, we need to enter the Pi-Hole IP Address to our Router Primary DNS Address.

-- After that, the traffic can route through the Raspberry Pi and Block ads with Pi-Hole.
+- Finally, all the traffic will route through the Raspberry Pi and Block ads with Pi-Hole.

-- In case, if you forgot Pi-Hole password you can reset it anytime by using this command.
+- However, if you forgot the Pi-Hole password you can reset it anytime by using this command.